 Founder and Executive Director -

-An established media professional and author, she trained with Yorkshire Post Newspapers and became the first race reporter in the Westminster Press Group.
+A journalist and author, she trained with Yorkshire Post Newspapers and became the first race reporter in the Westminster Press Group.
 She has reported from areas of conflict and poverty all over Asia and Africa, deciding to specialize in Islam and secularization, which resulted first in the book Faith and Power in 1998, co-authored with Professor Lamin Sanneh of Yale, and Lesslie Newbigin.
 She speaks and writes on the connection between faith and culture, on which she has addressed parliamentary, Commonwealth and media gatherings around the world.
 Her doctorate is from SOAS in London.

 Monitor Publications Ltd. in Kampala, Uganda.
 He has also worked as Editor-in-Chief of New Vision in Kampala.was until recently the Executive Editor of